VincaSec/vincasec.github.io/_tabs/about.md

 order: 4
 ---

 Hello!
-My name is **VincaSec**, and I’m a **Business Informatics** student with a passion for technology, problem-solving, and cybersecurity.
+My name is **VincaSec**, and I’m a **Business Informatics** graduate with a passion for technology, problem-solving, and cybersecurity.
 I got into tech early and have always been amazed by the systems that run our digital world.

 During my studies, I had the opportunity to learn  various programming languages and technologies like **C#, SQL, Java, JavaScript, HTML, CSS, Python, C, MongoDB and ASP.NET**.
 I also worked on projects creating web and desktop applications, and learned **SAP Fiori** basics.
 While studying, I took the **CCNA** course alongside my studies, where I gained a strong understanding of networking concepts and how the internet works.